September 24-27, 2025

 Registration includes lunch and coffee/snacks.

-This intensive one-day course provides a structured, systematic and science-based approach to fertility and reproductive health management using NeoFertility protocols.
 Designed for medical professionals, it offers diagnostic strategies and treatment plans that address the underlying causes of infertility and miscarriage.

 Call for Research Posters IIRRM Congress